replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

 You'll also want to download the other bundle `Latest Lab 1.8: Airgap Bundle` to your workstation.

-Now, let's SSH to our jump box (the one with the public IP) `ssh kots@<jump box IP address>` and download the kurl bundle.
+Now, let's SSH to our jump box (the one with the public IP) `ssh kots@<jump box IP address>` and check the download of the kurl bundle.
 Replace the URL with the one you copied above.

 At the beginning of the lab, we downloaded the bundle with this command from the Jump box.